Māori All Blacks: Māori players and South Africa

 New Zealand has a long history of sporting contact with South Africa, especially in rugby union.
 Until the 1970s, this involved discrimination against Māori players, since the segregationist laws in South Africa for most of the twentieth century did not allow people of different races to play sport together.
 South African officials requested that Māori players not be included in teams which toured the country.
 Despite some of New Zealand's best players being Māori, this was agreed to, and Māori players were excluded from the first three tours of South Africa by New Zealand, in 1928, 1949 and 1960.

-Nonetheless, in the early period of apartheid, during their 1956 tour South Africa did play the Māoris in New Zealand.
+Nonetheless, in the early period of apartheid, during their 1956 tour South Africa did play the Māori in New Zealand.
 In April 2010 Muru Walters said that in 1956 Ernest Corbett, Minister of Māori Affairs, had told the team to deliberately lose to the Springboks "for the future of rugby".
-The Māoris lost 37–0.
+The Māori lost 37–0.
 This was followed by Walters calling for the New Zealand government to apologise for the way it treated Māori rugby players.